kyle782/Eventile/README.md

 -- Grails will then resolve all dependencies using Gradle, and then start the application server.

-- Navigate to [http://localhost:8080](http://localhost:8080) in your favourite web browser to enjoy.
+- Navigate to [http://localhost:8080](http://localhost:8080) in your favourite web browser and enjoy.

 ## Branding